-You may be wondering what’s the use case for transferring a phone call to a bigger device such as an iPad.
-Other than convenience, don’t forget that your tablet has a lot bigger battery than your phone and a significantly louder speaker.
+You may be wondering what’s the use case for transferring a phone call to a bigger device such as an iPad or Mac.
+Besides convenience, don’t forget that your tablet or computer has a much bigger battery than your phone and a significantly louder speaker.

 Toggle on Calls from iPhone in FaceTime settings on your iPad and Mac